abse4411/projz_renpy_translation/README.md

 </div>

 # 👀Before getting started

-Note that, this tool is not a one-button translation for RenPy games, and it still requires a few steps to translate.
+Note that, this tool is not a one-button translator for RenPy games, and it still requires a few steps to translate.
 It is mainly used to manage translations among RenPy games, and to translate texts.
 The main functions are as follows：
-- Import and generation translations without the RenPy SDK.
+- Import and generate translations without the RenPy SDK.
 - Manage translations of various languages among RenPy games.
 - Translate texts with free resources.
 - Inspect translated texts for finding lost variables, style tags, and escape characters.
 Learn more: [What's new 3](#whats-new).